HOME DIMINISHED HARMONICA DIMINISHED CHROMATIC HARMONICA PUBLICATIONS TIMELINE BLOG BIO LINKS CONTACT

 What is the Dimi?

-The other is the chromatic harmonica, which has been made famous by players such as Larry Adler, Toots Thielemans, and Stevie Wonder.
+The other is the chromatic harmonica, which has the slide and a construction that makes it fully chromatic.
+It has been made famous by players such as Larry Adler, Toots Thielemans, and Stevie Wonder.

 The Dimi Chromatic has a slide, which (most typically, but not always) raises each pitch a half step when pressed.